kaltura/developer-platform-docs/player-portal/ios/supported-devices-ios.md

+---
+layout: page
+title: Supported Devices iOS
+weight: 110
+---

 ## Supported Devices

->*If you're a Kaltura customer, please contact your Kaltura Customer Success Manager to help facilitate the use of this component.*
+If you are a Kaltura customer, please contact your Kaltura Customer Success Manager to help facilitate the use of this component

 ## Overview